![]() ARTIST STATEMENT

 |

 I was born in St. Louis, Missouri, but at 2 years old my family moved to New Orleans, first living on Canal Street and then moving to the new suburb of River Ridge.
-At that time, River Ridge (not yet incorporated) was still fairly rural and had some wooded areas in which to have many adventures.
+At that time, River Ridge (not yet incorporated) was still fairly rural and had wooded areas in which to have many adventures.
 The Mississippi river was at the end of the street with miles of levee.
 Days were spent outdoors investigating, building forts, playing sandlot baseball, and being dragged behind a bicycle with those skates that attached to your shoes.
-There were very few boundaries on what a child could do in the 60's.
-My Dad would go outside and loudly whistle when it was time for dinner.
-I spent many days contemplating the world sitting under a tree with my dog in one of these wooded lots.
-It gave me peace and is why I still love being in nature and away from people.
+There were very few boundaries on what a child could do in the 60's and that just meant our minds had to devise the activities.
+I spent many days contemplating the world sitting under an oak tree with my dog in one of those wooded lots.
+It gave me peace and is still why I love being in nature and have created an acre and a half of gardens on my property.
+Looking out my windows looks upon a world of plants, animals, and insects.